devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 # Environment Setup

-## Create new project
+## Create a new project

 ![](/img/gitflow-azuredvops/New-Project.PNG)

 First thing let's create a new project on Azure DevOps.
-Of course you have to make sure the version control is set to Git.
+Of course, you have to make sure the version control is set to Git.
 The other options can be set to your preferences.

 ![](/img/gitflow-azuredvops/Create-New-Project.PNG)